 Yes, this was a self-report study, so the findings have their problems.

 But the study concluded that the feelings of self-confidence created by wearing fragrance alters the wearer’s behaviour.

 Knowing this explains the previously stated Robers et al: even though the women couldn’t smell the men, they must have been acting more confident on the TV screens as a result of the perfume.

 And as we know, there’s nothing more attractive than confidence.

-Smelling the pleasant aroma will remind you that you’re the man – you have put in the effort to put yourself first.
+Smelling the pleasant aroma will remind you that you’re the man (or woman) – you have put in the effort to put yourself first.

 In having a constant reminder of this, of course you’re going to be more confident.